 Remember for endomorphs the key here is to couple the weight training schedule with a cardio session more often than that required for other body types.
 This means that the cardio must be included for 2-3 days in the workout per week.

 If you are just starting out begin by taking time out for a walk in the evening after work or in the early morning.
 Then slowly build your way to more intense cardio like jogging or running for 15 to 20 mins.

-Looking to change your Running Shoes?
+Are you looking to change your Running Shoes?

 Also, try doing some simple home workout sessions with weights or simply use your body weight for exercises like push-ups and squats.
-You will find that sticking to your new workouts will show changes on your body.
+You will find that sticking to your new workouts will show changes in your body.

 Here are some key points that highlight the weight loss strategy for endomorphs

 - Just by having a tendency to store more fat naturally does not mean that endomorphs cannot achieve a leaner and fitter body.

 - There is a need to make some lifestyle changes when it comes to losing weight for any type of body.

 - For endomorphs, it is essential to follow a diet that has fewer carbohydrates as their bodies are sensitive to extra carbs and prone to store more fat.
 The diet must be coupled with rich fat and protein food sources to compensate for the fewer carbohydrates as per the body requirements.

 - There needs to be maintained a calorie deficit of around 500 calories from the total calories required to maintain the current weight of the endomorph body.